 A 2008 cohort study described chiropractic management of neck pain for new patients between the ages of 18 and 65 years, as well as outcomes and findings.
 The study concluded that 92% of the patients had a favorable outcome, including shorter duration of neck pain with chiropractic management.28

-Chiropractors use spinal adjustments of the cervical spine as a treatment intervention for individuals suffering with neck pain.
+Chiropractors use spinal adjustments of the cervical spine as a treatment intervention for individuals suffering from neck pain.
 Other treatment options include manual therapy such as massage and modalities such as ultrasound and electrotherapy stimulation.29

-The use of upper cervical chiropractic care in this case was for the adjustments of upper cervical misalignments, which were detected with thermographic scan, leg length inequality and palpation and confirmed with cervical radiographs following the Blair protocol.
+The use of upper cervical chiropractic care, in this case, was for the adjustments of upper cervical misalignments, which were detected with thermographic scan, leg length inequality, and palpation and confirmed with cervical radiographs following the Blair protocol.

 The Blair Upper Cervical chiropractic technique was founded on the principle that the craniocervical junction articulation of the occipital condyles with the atlas lateral masses is normally asymmetrical.
 Specific radiographs are taken to view the anterolateral articulation of the craniocervical junction looking for overlap or underlap of the edges, which indicate symmetrical misalignment.
-High velocity, low-force manual manipulations of atlas were incorporated into the technique to restore proper vertebrae alignment with the occiput.21,30
+High velocity, low-force manual manipulations of the atlas were incorporated into the technique to restore proper vertebrae alignment with the occiput.21,30

 A retrospective case report is limited in its ability to provide conclusive insight into any general conclusion based on the data gathered.
 Improvements were seen with the patient after receiving specific chiropractic care.
 This case warrants more research detailing the benefits of upper cervical chiropractic and neck pain with associated hand numbness.